empathy-mp3/inscryption-Dont-Starve-mod/README.md

 - Added 4 cards, 3 of which use a new sigil
 - No more opossums and ring worms!
 - Finally changed the top heading of the README lol

+v1.2.1:
+- minor balance changes
+- made this Open Source Software (added an MIT license) (well i guess it was already open source, but now, it's like, you can just. use the code. i don't care.)